 The route is described in full in Chiz Dakin’s Cycling in the Peak District guidebook (published by Cicerone Press).

-The links below take you to Amazon – if you use these links to buy a copy, Chiz Dakin gets a very small amount of commission which helps her research and write the next guidebook 🙂
+Chiz Dakin is a member of the Gritstone Publishing Co-operative – a co-op set up to help authors join forces in marketing their work.
+The link above takes you to Gritstone’s website – and if you use this link to buy a copy, Chiz Dakin gets a bit more commission which helps her research and write the next guidebook 🙂